smartalecH/Project-Wiki/README.md

 ### Server reload

 If on `super-admin` page `server reload` is clicked, the server will shutdown Project Wiki, and restart it.
-This is useful for reloading Project Wiki remotely, because errors might happen and cause Project Wiki to behave strangely.
+This is useful for reloading Project Wiki remotely, because glitches might happen and cause Project Wiki to behave strangely.

 ### Multiple groups